Carlton756/Carlton756/README.md

 # Welcome to my GitHub page, where my portfolio comes to life as I work on real-world projects, while showcasing my skills
+Explore my repositories to uncover additional projects and deeper insights into my work.

 ## About Me
 Hi, I’m Carlton - an aspiring data analyst, passionate about turning data into meaningful and actionable insights.
 I am learning day by day with the intention to be the best I can possibly as a data analyst.